blockarchitech/musicbridge/README.md

 <p align="center">musicbridge Recieves MIDI messages and converts them to AppleScript commands to control Apple Music and Spotify for macOS.</p>

+## Note

+Electron edition *no longer* works and is depriciated.
+The code has been removed, however the old release is still up.
+Please do not use the electron version!

 ## Reasoning